A confidential space to explore the thoughts, feelings and challenges in your life

 I qualified as an Integrative Clinical Supervisor with The Minster Centre in 1997.
 I am on the UKCP Supervisors Directory and am a BACP accredited supervisor.
 I have been providing supervision both in private practice and for organisations for 25 years.

 As an integrative supervisor I work with counsellors and psychotherapists who have trained in a variety of different models.
 I offer one-to-one and group supervision to fully qualified and experienced therapists and counsellors as well as to trainees who are just starting out.
-I work with integratively with all theoretical backgrounds for those who are looking for a supportive and empowering relationship to explore their work with clients.
+I work integratively with all theoretical backgrounds for those who are looking for a supportive and empowering relationship to explore their work with clients.

 BACP Snr Accredited Supervisor.
 UKCP Register Supervisor